roybrown77/pickup-games/README.md

 - .Net Web Api / C#
 - Google Maps API
 - No database as this is a demo app.
-Using static internal memory to record information which will be removed when iis resets.
+Using static internal memory (in mock repositories) to record information which will be removed when iis/server resets.
-- Architected/organized using DDD principles
+- Architected/organized using Domain Driven Design (DDD) principles

 Continuous integration and hosting server: